Communication

 1. Apply communications concepts that are appropriate to the diverse professional audience and circumstance.
 2. Apply communication techniques connected to overcoming apprehension.
 3. Deliver effective presentations based on scholarly research.
 4. Apply effective nonverbal communication techniques for a multicultural audience.
 5. Analyze contemporary issues of the human experience through topic selection and self and peer critique.
 6. Evaluate significant contemporary oral presentation as a form of creative expression.

-This course addresses the fundamental principles of television production.
-Students produce media using both studio and field equipment, learning studio and control room operating procedures, basic lighting, camera operation, script writing, and nonlinear editing using Final Cut Pro or equivalent.
-Students organize materials and projects using the Mac OS operating system; backup media on external hard drives, flash drives and/or DVDs; and upload projects to an online video server.
+This course covers the use of videography and audio to tell compelling stories.
+Students produce media using studio and field equipment while learning studio and control room operating procedures, basic lighting, camera operation, script writing, and nonlinear editing.
+The course addresses pre-production planning, shot composition, lighting and audio, and non-linear editing concepts and techniques.
 Students identify message, audience, and goal for each project and consider ethical aspects related to the field of television production.
+Image and sound manipulation, and other ethical challenges in the digital age, are discussed.
 Pre or co-requisite: ENG 101.
-Three lecture hours per week.
-Instructional Support Fee applies.
+Gen Ed Competencies met: Critical Thinking; Information Literacy.

 Credits